Yarn

 Once your swatches are complete, it's time to soak them in warm water and your wool soak of choice and leave them to dry flat.
 Remember, you should take gauge measurements when your swatch is completely dry and with any pins you used removed.

 Have you swatched in the round before?
 What method do you use?
 If you haven’t, do you think you’ll give the loop method a try?
-Let us know in the comments below, and for more swatching advice revisit our previous post From Swatching To Success.
+Let us know in the comments below.